Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 These are cheap, common, and allow 1kilobyte of data to be stored on them, which is plenty of space to store required information.
 13.56Mhz readers are also very low-cost, and there are plenty of arduino-compatible reader/writers to allow user-made printer upgrades to add RFID support.

 # Mechanical Requirements
-TBD, open to discussion.
+Requirements are not set in stone.
+Still open to discussion.

-Questions to answer:
-* Should tag location be relative to center of spool, or outer diameter?
-* What is the maximum spool thickness allowed?
+Requirements
+* Tag center should be 56.0mm away from the center of the spool (see pic)
+* The tag should never be more than 4.0mm away from the outside edge of the spool.
+For spool sides thicker than 4mm, there must be a cutout to embed the tag, or the tag should be fixed to the outside of the spool
-* Does the tag go on the inside or outside of the spool?
+* Two tags should be used, one on each end of the spool
-* Which side does the tag go on?
-One side?
-Both?

 <img src="images/TagLocation.png" width="400">